dart-lang/site-www/src/tools/dart-devtools.md

 ### 3. Start the target app

-Use the `dart --observe` command to execute the main file for the Dart command-line app that you want to debug or observe:
+Use the `dart --observe` command to execute the main file for the Dart command-line app that you want to debug or observe.
+Optionally add `--pause-isolates-on-start`,
+which automatically breaks execution at the start of the script.

 ```terminal
 $ cd path/to/dart/app